On complexity of substructure connectivity and restricted connectivity of graphs: Introduction

 \section{Introduction}

-The graph we considered throughout this paper is simple and undirected.
+Throughout this paper, we consider simple and undirected graphs.
 Let $G=(V,E)$ be a graph, where $V$ is the vertex-set of $G$ and $E$ is the edge-set of $G$.
-The degree of a vertex $v$ is the number of incident edges, written $d_G(v)$ or $d(v)$ when the context is clear.
+The degree of a vertex $v$ is the number of incident edges, denoted by $d_G(v)$ or simply $d(v)$ when the context is clear.
 The minimum degree of $G$ is $\delta(G)$ and the maximum degree is $\Delta(G)$.
 For any subset $X\subset V$, the {\em closed neighborhood} of $X$ is defined to be all neighbors of any vertex $x\in X$ together with $X$, denoted by $N[X]$, while the {\em open neighborhood} of $X$ is $N[X]\setminus X$, denoted by $N(X)$.
 If $X=\{x\}$, then we write $N[x]$ and $N(x)$, respectively.
 The subgraph induced by $X$ is denoted by $G[X]$.
-A {\em matching} of $G$ is a set of independent edges of $G$.
-For other standard graph notations not defined here please refer to \cite{Bondy}.
+For other standard graph-theoretical terminologies and notations not defined here, we follow Bondy \cite{Bondy}.

+The connectivity and edge-connectivity of a graph play important roles in measuring network reliability and have been widely studied in the literature from a combinatorial point of view.
+Generally, the higher the connectivity, the more reliable the network is.
+With the rapid development of multiprocessor systems, it is meaningful and necessary to accurately evaluate their reliability.
+However, the classical connectivity and edge-connectivity always underestimate the resilience of large networks as these two parameters tacitly assume that all vertices adjacent to, or all edges incident to, the same vertex can potentially fail simultaneously.
+This is highly unlikely in large networks.